morrownr/8821au-20210708/README.md

 Note: This script should be used in the following situations:

+- if driver installation fails
-- the driver is no longer needed
+- if the driver is no longer needed
-- a fresh start with default settings is needed
+- if a fresh start with default settings is needed
-- a new version of the driver needs to be installed
+- if a new version of the driver needs to be installed
-- a major operating system upgrade is going to be applied
+- if a distro version upgrade is going to be installed

 Note: This script removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.
-The driver directory can and probably should be deleted in most cases after running the script.
+The driver directory can and probably should be deleted in most cases after running this script.

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)